pyvista/pyvista/docs/plotting/widgets.rst

 The slider widget can be enabled and disabled by the :func:`pyvista.WidgetHelper.add_sphere_widget` and :func:`pyvista.WidgetHelper.clear_sphere_widgets` methods respectively.
-This is a very versatile widgets as it can control vertex location that can be used to control or update the location of just about anything.
+This is a very versatile widget as it can control vertex location that can be used to control or update the location of just about anything.

 We don't have any convenient helper methods that utilize this widget out of